activedecay/kbuilders/README.md

 ```

 This will output monolithic Kotlin code containing the necessary extension methods for all proto builders in the provided file list.
 You should probably redirect it into a file somewhere.

+###Known Issues
+* Doesn't currently play nice with enum types, as it doesn't know to import them.
+Fix incoming.